blindpandas/bookworm-website/content/news/announce-v04b1.md

 The Blind Pandas Team is pleased to announce the immediate availability of the first beta of Bookworm version 0.4.

-This release of Bookworm has been in the making for over an year.
+This release of Bookworm has been in the making for over a year.
 It includes many new features beside performance and stability improvements.
 Following are some of the new features in this version:

 * Support for additional document formats.
 This brings the total number of supported document formats to 15
 * Support for extracting text from scanned documents using Optical Character Recognition (OCR)